ClassicDIY/ClassicMQTT/code/Python/client/README.md

     ```
     docker run classic_mqtt_client --classic_name classic --mqtt mqtt.dioty.co --mqtt_root /joe.user@gmail.com --mqtt_user joe.user@gmail.com --mqtt_pass <Joe's Dioty password> --file ./client_output_file.txt
     ```
-5. A real world example where we connect to the MQTT server that is running in the docker container created by the docker-compose in classic_mqtt.
-This is the command you might use.
+5. For a real world example where connecting to the MQTT server that is running in the docker container created by the docker-compose in classic_mqtt you might use the following.
     ```
     sudo docker run --network python_localnet -e TZ=America/New_York -v /home/pi/classic_mqtt_client_files/:/files/ classic_mqtt_client --file /files/power_status.txt
     ```
     Lets go over each of these:
-    ```
-    --network python_localnet --> this tels the docker container to use the network that classic_mqtt and mosquitto are using as defined in their docker-compose file
+    * **--network python_localnet** --> this tels the docker container to use the network that classic_mqtt and mosquitto are using as defined in their docker-compose file
-    -e TZ=America/New_York --> this passes an envronment variable into the container to get it to use the correct time zone.
+    * **-e TZ=America/New_York** --> this passes an envronment variable into the container to get it to use the correct time zone.
-    -v /home/pi/classic_mqtt_client_files/:/files/ --> this tells the container to use a volume so that when the tool writes out the file, it can be accessed by a program running on the host (and not in a container)
+    * **-v /home/pi/classic_mqtt_client_files/:/files/** --> this tells the container to use a volume so that when the tool writes out the file, it can be accessed by a program running on the host (and not in a container)
-    classic_mqtt_client --> the default parameters will work when connecting to classic_mqtt started from docker-compose.
+    * **classic_mqtt_client** --> the default parameters will work when connecting to classic_mqtt started from docker-compose.
-    --file /files/power_status.txt --> this parameter tells the client to write the file out to /files/power_status.txt and since /files is mapped to the /home/pi/classic_mqtt_client_files directory by the -v, the file will appear there when written in the container.
+    * **--file /files/power_status.txt** --> this parameter tells the client to write the file out to /files/power_status.txt and since /files is mapped to the /home/pi/classic_mqtt_client_files directory by the -v, the file will appear there when written in the container.
-    ```